kyma-project/cloud-manager/docs/user/tutorials/01-10-aws-nfs-volume.md

-# AWS NFS Volume
+# Use RWX Volumes in AWS

-This tutorial explains how to create and use RWX volume in AWS cloud provider that can be used from multiple workloads.
+This tutorial explains how to create ReadWriteMany (RWX) volumes in Amazon Web Services (AWS).
+You can use the created RWX volume from multiple workloads.

 ## Steps <!-- {docsify-ignore} -->